Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-02-15-Jacques-Barbéri-Mondocane.md

 # World and Others: 1/9.
-So why people who could fly to other planets failed to rebuild the Earth and recover the order?
-Was there any meaning besides Barbéri's personal idiosyncrasy in writing visceral and illogical harangues?
+So why did people who could fly to other planets fail to rebuild the Earth and restore  order?
+Was there any meaning, besides Barbéri's personal idiosyncrasy of misusing Darwinism, in writing visceral and illogical harangues?

 # Overall: 1/9.
-Like Langdon, Barbéri was also a musician-cum-science-fictionist, which now would be a red flag for me for they all seemed to unknown to the definition of the story.
-By the way, why on earth did Vandermeers favor this kind of low quality of work?
+Like Langdon, Barbéri was also a musician-cum-science-fictionist, which now would be a red flag for me for they all seemed to unfamiliar with the basic definition of the story.
+By the way, why on earth did Vandermeers favor this kind of low-quality work?